Frisco (rapper)

-Deshane Cornwall (born 18 July 1982), known professionally as Frisco, is a British grime MC, songwriter and record producer who is part of the Boy Better Know (BBK) music label which includes Jme, Skepta, Jammer, among others.
+Deshane Cornwall (born 18 July 1982), known professionally as Frisco, is a British grime MC, rapper, songwriter and record producer who is part of the Boy Better Know (BBK) music label which includes Jme, Skepta, Jammer, among others.
 He has released three solo albums and a series of mixtapes (Back 2 da Lab mixtape series), guested on tracks by his label mates and established a successful monthly grime event in East London, contributing to the popularity of grime within the UK music scene.

 Early life

 Frisco grew up in Tottenham, North East London.
 He started MCing on pirate radio stations in North London in the early 2000s, with fellow artists and friends such as Skepta and Jme, with whom he formed BBK in 2006.